coolguy-09/simplec/README.md

 ## What is SimpleC?

-SimpleC is a super-lightweight, fast-compiling, freestanding libc clone for C development, targeted to mostly freestanding OS devs.
+SimpleC is a super-lightweight, fast-compiling, freestanding libc clone for C development, targeted to mostly devs looking for a libc alternative.

 ## Why SimpleC?
 ### 🪶 It's super-lightweight: